 Follow the rules

 Don’t cheat the system.
-It’s not worth getting fired or in trouble just to make some extra cash.
-Be smart for your own safety, others on the road, or your company’s reputation.
+It’s not worth getting fired or getting in trouble just to make some extra cash.
+Be smart for your own safety, others on the road, and your company’s reputation.

 Watch for lane restrictions